What story does this visualization tell?

 The informative and interactive world map from the Center for Reproductive Rights shows the legal status of abortion in different countries in 2013.
 It breaks down where abortion is permitted without any restriction, where it is limited to certain situations and where it is prohibited.

 How does the data visualization strengthen the story?

-What makes these visualizations effective?
+What makes the visualization effective?

 How can this story be adapted to the Kenyan context?

-To develop a version of this story for the Kenyan media, please contact us at: [email protected]
+To develop a version of this story for the Kenyan media, please contact us at [email protected]